A cloak-and-dagger icon from the Cold War, the Makarov 9x18mm still delights collectors today … if they can get their hands on one.

 Breaking From The Herd

 Interestingly, not all former European communist block countries opted for licensing rights to produce a Makarov clone.
 Hungary, Czechoslovakia and Poland, which all had established arms factories, were quite nationalistic regarding their choice of a 9x18mm-caliber military pistol.
 Hungary was the first to stick with an indigenous design.
 The FEG factory in Budapest introduced the first 9x18mm Makarov in 1959, which was the RK-59.
-For economy purposes, Hungarian engineers decided to build their pistol with an aluminum frame and fashion it almost directly after the Walther PPK.
+For economic purposes, Hungarian engineers decided to build their pistol with an aluminum frame and fashion it almost directly after the Walther PPK.
 The RK-59, however, was a blunder from the start as it was learned that after about 1,000 rounds, the aluminum frames developed hairline cracks and galling, which eventually deemed them unserviceable.
-However, Hungary quickly went back to the drawing board and after one year found their solution.
-Adding a 1 percent mixture of Titanium to the aluminum alloy sufficiently hardened the frame, and after a 5,000-round test it was found that evidence of stress cracks were now passé.
+However, Hungary quickly went back to the drawing board and after one year found its solution.
+Adding a 1 percent mixture of Titanium to the aluminum alloy sufficiently hardened the frame, and after a 5,000-round test, it was found that evidence of stress cracks was now passé.
 Thus, their second 9mm Makarov pistol was introduced in 1961 and appropriately named the R-61.
 This straight-blowback, semiautomatic pistol seemed to fill the bill, however, its biggest drawback was a small capacity, six-shot magazine and heavy felt recoil, a similar problem later to be seen with Poland’s first pistol of like caliber.
 Marked with the crest of Hungarian communist premier Janos Kadar on the left slide flat, the R-61 would last in regular service for a mere three years, but remained as a reserve sidearm until 1972.

 Hungarian arms engineers were ordered to find a replacement and introduced the larger framed, PA 63 in early 1964.
 This seven-shot semiautomatic pistol remained in standard service until 1996, and thousands were imported to the United States beginning about 1999, and are commonly encountered on the American surplus circuit.
 In regression, its predecessor the R-61 was imported in limited numbers and many distributors had them rechambered to the popular .380 ACP.
 Those in the original 9mm Makarov chambering, however, will reap a higher price.
 Aside from minor dimensional contours, the Hungarian PA 63 with its 3.9-inch barrel is cosmetically close to the Walther PP and has become a favorite carry arm for American shooters.
-Supplied with a thumbrest left grip made of black plastic, aftermarket copies of the early flat grips are available from suppliers.
+Supplied with a thumb rest left grip made of black plastic, aftermarket copies of the early flat grips are available from suppliers.
 The light aluminum/titanium frame has a more significant degree of felt recoil than the all-steel Walther.
 What is unique about both the R 61 and PA 63, is that neither have an external slide catch, and rely upon an empty magazine to lock the slide to the rear.

 Following Hungary, the next former Soviet bloc country to opt for a domestically produced 9mm Makarov pistol was Poland.
 As with the PW wz.33 Tokarev copy, Poland once again manufactured the new replacement at the Lucznik factory Number 11 in Radom.
 The development of their new military pistol was the culmination of a six-man team at the WITU, a Polish acronym of the Military Institute of Armament Technology.
 Beginning in 1958, it would be three years later that this group of engineers would come up with a pistol coined at first as the CZAK, taking its initials from the names of some of the designing members.
 The new blowback semiautomatic pistol was one of two former test versions: the Model W with a longer barrel and the Model M with a shorter 3.3-inch barrel, the latter of which was approved for adoption.

 This pistol was similar to the Walther PPK in many respects, but utilized a small-capacity six-round magazine.
-Final nomenclature for the approved pistol was the 9mm Pistolet wz.1964 – abbreviated as the P-64.
+The final nomenclature for the approved pistol was the 9mm Pistolet wz.1964 – abbreviated as the P-64.
 Adopted in 1965, the pistol was unique in that like the former Hungarian 9mm Makarov family of semiautomatic pistols, it did not have an external slide catch and relied on an empty magazine to lock the slide in the open position.
 Though very compact and concealable, its main drawbacks were excessive recoil and a six-shot magazine.
 The P-64 has been imported into the U.S. since 2005 and was retained by Poland for a time as a reserve weapon.
 As of 2016, it appears that Poland released the greater majority of them, as it is now being offered in large numbers by several dealers and distributors, and is by far the lowest priced Eastern Bloc surplus pistol of its caliber.

 It wasn’t until 18 years later that Poland finally adopted a much-needed replacement for the P 64.
-In 1983 a new pistol christened the P-83 Vanad was adopted by Polish military and police forces.
+In 1983 a new pistol christened the P-83 Vanad was adopted by the Polish military and police forces.
 A great improvement over its predecessor, this eight-shot blowback semiautomatic pistol is dimensionally close, but slightly wider than the Russian Makarov.
 The P-83 began to surface in the United States around 2009-2010 and remains in Polish service as a reserve police arm.
 It was officially replaced by the 9mm Luger Glock 19 and the WIST 94, both of which conform to NATO standards.

 The P-83 has rubber-lined, semi-wrap-around grips, and recoil is far more controllable compared to its predecessor.
 As with the P-64, it has a protruding loaded-chamber indicator.
-The one important addition was its external slide latch, and its most unique modification was its stamped-steel triggerguard.
-In lieu of pulling the triggerguard down and to preclude the occasional back snap of the guard during disassembly, the P-83 has two striated grips on both sides of the frame and when pulled down, allow the triggerguard to remain in place, unlocking the slide rail latch when pulling the slide back and up for removal from the frame.
+The one important addition was its external slide latch, and its most unique modification was its stamped-steel trigger guard.
+In lieu of pulling the trigger guard down and to preclude the occasional back snap of the guard during disassembly, the P-83 has two striated grips on both sides of the frame and when pulled down, allow the trigger guard to remain in place, unlocking the slide rail latch when pulling the slide back and up for removal from the frame.
 It is obvious from the number available in the United States, that substantial quantities likely remain in Polish government inventory.

 Perhaps the top of the line semiautomatic pistol in 9mm Makarov caliber is the Czech CZ 82.
 Here we have the pistol that finally replaced the already 30-year-old CZ 52, and it appears Czechoslovakia was the last Eastern European country to comply with Russia’s directive to switch over to the official Warsaw Pact caliber of 9x18mm Makarov.
 There couldn’t have been a better pistol that took its time to kowtow to Soviet demands.
 By far the most up-to-date double-action blowback pistol mentioned thus far, it offered an ambidextrous safety and button-type magazine release, as well as a high-capacity 12-shot staggered magazine.
 Adopted in 1982, this semiauto is a design that has contemporary features acceptable by even today’s standards.
 Fewer of these have been seen on the U.S. surplus scene compared to the others simply because the Czech and Slovak Republics still maintain it as a police reserve arm.
 This pistol is also used by the People’s Republic of Vietnam, Kazakhstan, with known sales to North Korea as well.
 Accuracy wise this pistol is very effective out to 50 yards.
 Loading the 12-round magazine, however, becomes work after the sixth or seventh round is inserted due to its extremely stiff spring.
 Its most unattractive point is the black paint-like finish that easily chips off with use over time.